stx3plus1/Hydra/README.md

 # Hydra
 An annoying app, inspired from the site https://www.windows93.net/ written in SwiftUI.

+I still exist - patching an annoying bug right now where EVERY window will spawn the new Hydra clone - basic positioning works!

 # WARNING
 Yes, this application is an annoyance.

-CMD + Q will work on it, but the red UI button will NOT, and will spawn 2 more Hydra windows (as macOS does not have a built in OK button, like Windows does.)
+CMD + Q sometimes works on it, but the red UI button will NOT, and will spawn 2 more Hydra windows (as macOS does not have a built in OK button)
-Could this be malware?
-Not really.
-You can quit it.
-Sometimes, quitting it can leave a GHOST window.
-See issues for this.

-## Some notes
-For any code that I have "outsourced" the attribution is in the code file.
+PLEASE **FOR THE LOVE OF GOD** USE FORCE QUIT IF YOU DON'T WANT A HEADACHE.

 ## Installation
 Use the build in Releases, or compile yourself with the Xcode project in the source.
 You can modify strings and code, if you like.